PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Methodology

-\textbf{Uniqueness and Novelty} To incorporate novelty into our reward formulation, we construct preference pairs that distinguish between (stable \& novel, stable \& not novel).
+\textbf{Uniqueness and Novelty} To incorporate novelty into our reward, we construct preference pairs that distinguish between (stable \& novel, stable \& not novel).
 Incorporating uniqueness into a pairwise reward is non-trivial and presents many challenges.
-Namely, since uniqueness is defined at the group level (i.e. whether or not crystals within a set of rollouts are considered the “same” crystal as defined by Pymatgen’s StructureMatcher), pairwise reward computation of uniqueness is ambiguous.
+Namely, since uniqueness is defined at the group level (i.e. whether or not crystals within a set of rollouts are considered the “same” crystal as defined by Pymatgen’s StructureMatcher \citep{ong2013python}), pairwise reward computation of uniqueness is ambiguous.
 However, we can control sample diversity during rollouts via the sampling temperature.
-As temperature increases, uniqueness and novelty tend to increase, while stability and validity of generated crystals decrease.
+As sampling temperature increases, uniqueness and novelty tend to increase, while stability and validity of generated crystals decrease.
 Based on this observation, we find that increasing the sampling temperature across successive iterations of DPO can prevent overoptimization for stability, preventing the model from collapsing on narrow regions of chemical space.

-\textbf{Space Group} To condition our model on generating crystals with a desired space group, we add an additional constraint during preference pair construction.
+\textbf{Space Group} We chose space group as an exemplary conditional generation task since 224/230 space groups have $<$1,000 samples in our training data.
+Hence, strong performance improvements in this low data regime is a strong signal for model performance in other data-sparse tasks.
+To condition our model on generating crystals with a desired space group, we add an additional constraint during preference pair construction.
 For each space group, we use a conditional generation prompt indicating the target space group number and compare crystals that match this group.
 Preference pairs are then formed by contrasting (1) stable or metastable crystals with the correct space group against other stable or metastable crystals with the incorrect space group, and (2) stable or metastable structures against unstable structures.
 This strategy requires stability as a base condition for generation, but also encourages the model to align for structural symmetry.

 \textbf{Fine-Tuning} We emphasize that both the S.U.N. and space group preference pairs are jointly used in the same DPO objective across the unconditional prompt and space group specific conditional prompts.
 This joint optimization encourages the model to learn to generate both generally stable crystals and space-group-specific structures in a unified pipeline.